anychart-integrations/asp-net-core-mvc-mysql-template/README.md

 Run application using Run button.

-Or you can use next command, be sure you're in asp-net-core-mvc-mysql-template folder:
+Or you can use next commands, be sure you're in asp-net-core-mvc-mysql-template folder:
 ```
 $  dotnet restore
 $  dotnet run